-First Offense - a first offense reckless driving charge is a misdemeanor carrying with it a sentence of up to six (6) months in jail and up to a five hundred (500) dollar fine.
+First Offense - a first offense reckless driving charge is a misdemeanor carrying with it a sentence of up to one (1) year in jail and up to a one-thousand ($1,000) dollar fine.

-Subsequent Offense - a subsequent reckless driving charge can be charged as a felony carrying with it a sentence of over one (1) year in jail and up to a one thousand (1,000) dollar fine.
+Subsequent Offense - a subsequent reckless driving charge can be charged as a felony carrying with it a sentence of up to five (5) years in jail and up to a five thousand ($5,000) dollar fine.